 So what are some ways we can retain some of those Ramadan vibes in our lives?
-Here are 6 ways we can prevent that dip after the month is over:
+Here are 6 ways we can prevent that dip after the month is over.

 It will be through these additional acts that we will ultimately feel closer to Allah.
 They also serve as our internal measure of the benefit we were able to take from the momentum and blessings of Ramadan.
 What we do the remainder of the year is equally, if not more important, so take the time to commit to that one act, and then build from there.

 In our fast-paced distracted day-to-day, it is not often we take the time to reflect.
 Whether it is simply on our day or ourselves.
-It is moments of reflection that ultimately shape our behaviors for the better, so it is essential we incorporate that into our day/week.
+It is these moments of reflection that ultimately shape our behaviors for the better, so it is essential we incorporate that into our day/week.
 For some, they may be the early hours of the day after Fajr prayer, for others they may be prior to going to bed.
 Find the time you think works best and simply sit down and reflect.
-If you want to write down some pointers definitely do so!
+If you want to write down some pointers or reflections, definitely do so!

 It helps you separate your actions from your thoughts about your actions.
 Measure your progress so that you can feel a sense of achievement.
 It may be a good idea to speak to someone you are close to help you through this process.

-Resist the temptation to just 'let go' once Ramadan is over.
+Resist the temptation to just ‘let go’ once Ramadan is over.
 Be mindful of how you use your time and your words.
-Mindfulness is not only what allows for us to be more calculated in our actions, but it is what helps attain an inner peace that's often difficult if we get caught up in the noise.
+Mindfulness is not only what allows us to be more calculated in our actions, but it is what helps attain an inner peace that’s often difficult if we get caught up in the noise.